wnfs-wg/spec/rationale/encryption.md

 We chose [AES-GCM] with per-message randomly generated 12-byte initialization vectors, because it is widely supported and implemented in hardware as of 2023.
 There are no known practical attacks on AES-GCM.

 ## Alternatives

 ### [AES-GCM-SIV]

 Compared to AES-GCM, this mode additionally protects against nonce-misuse via a synthetic initialization vector (SIV).
-To achieve this, AES-GCM-SIV sacrifices performance during encryption.
+Introducing a deterministic nonce based on the content has a roughly 50% performance overhead ([2/3 throughput][AES-GCM-SIV: Specification and Analysis]).

+Aside from nonce-misuse resistence, the primary motivation for deterministic encryption is file deduplication.
+Since each revision of a file in WNFS has a unique encryption key, deduplication can only occur when two concurrent writes of the same file are made to the same point in the file's history.
+This case is not very common, so the write overhead on every file outweighs the deduplication benefit.

 ### [AES-OCB] ([paper](https://link.springer.com/article/10.1007/s00145-021-09399-8))